CelestialMelody/fs-rs/README.md

 # fs-rs

-An easy file system based on eazy-fs of rcore.
+An easy mixed index file system based on eazy-fs of rcore.

 ### Usage